epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/JavaMigration.md

 # JavaMig: Migration Java 8 to Java 17

-This guide provides step-by-step instructions on running the "JavaMig: Java Repository Migration/Modernization" workflow
+This guide outlines a structured process for executing the migration workflow.
+Its primary focus is on converting the majority of the codebase from Java 8 to  Java 17 efficiently and effectively.

 ---